Factoring periodic maps into Dehn twists: Generalized star method

 Clearly, Theorem~\ref{thm:gen_starreln} is a generalization of Proposition~\ref{prop:star_reln}.
 Moreover, by capping the boundary curve $d_2$, we can also recover Proposition~\ref{prop:chain_reln}.
-Following the notation from Section~\ref{sec:chain_method}, we will now introduce a family of periodic mapping classes for which we form which the method we will develop in this section can be applied.
+Following the notation from Section~\ref{sec:chain_method}, we will now introduce a family of periodic mapping classes for which we will develop a method (of deriving $\W(F)$) using Theorem~\ref{thm:gen_starreln}.